RamOchoa-HES/HyperCode/README.md

 - Product backlog items are entered and refined.
 - Points for backlog items are estimated by the development team
+- Development environment setup is completed
 - Stories and wireframes are approved by stakeholder
 - Any dependencies are identified and prioritized accordingly
 - Backlog items are prioritized
 - Fully defined stories of priority are picked up by the development team

+#### Link to our Trello Board